X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Results

 To demonstrate the versatility of our idea, we next consider an XRTS measurement of diamond at ambient conditions that has been performed at the European XFEL by Voigt~\emph{et al.}~\cite{Voigt_POP_2021} in Fig.~\ref{fig:carbon}.
 The wave number is given by $q=5.94\,$\AA$^{-1}$, which is close to, though not directly on top of, a Bragg peak.
 This makes the correct value of $S_{ee}(\mathbf{q})$ unclear prior to our analysis.
 We note the high accuracy of the measured intensity (solid green) over four orders of magnitude, and the remarkably narrow width of the SIF (dashed blue).
 In addition, Voigt \emph{et al.}~\cite{Voigt_POP_2021} have captured the entire relevant down-shifted (i.e., $\omega>0$) spectral range well beyond the K-shell feature around $\omega=290\,$eV.
 This is essential for the proper estimation of the normalization as we shall elaborate in more detail in the discussion below.
 In Fig.~\ref{fig:carbon}b), we show the corresponding convergence of $S_{ee}(\mathbf{q})$ with $x$.
 Evidently, we cannot resolve any significant impact of the SIF, which is unsurprising given its narrow bandwidth.
-We observe a monotonic behavior for $x \gtrsim 400\,$eV that is well reproduced by a simple quadratic fit (dotted yellow).
-To get an empirical estimate for the associated uncertainty, we also perform quadratic fits for $x\geq 300\,$eV and $x\geq 500\,$eV, which are depicted as the light grey area.
-This leads to our final estimate for the static structure factor as $S_{ee}(\mathbf{q})=0.823\pm0.01$.
-An additional analysis of the spectrally resolved contributions to Eq.~(\ref{eq:final}) is given in the Supplemental Material~\cite{supplement}.
+We observe a monotonic behavior for $x \gtrsim 400\,$eV that is again well reproduced by the exponential ansatz given by Eq.~(\ref{eq:exponential_fit}) above.

+To get an empirical estimate for the associated uncertainty, we have performed multiple fits between $x\geq 300\,$eV and $x\geq 600\,$eV, and the resulting set of possible fits is depicted as the light grey area.
+This leads to our final estimate for the static structure factor as $S_{ee}(\mathbf{q})=0.783\pm0.003$.